apache/velocity-engine/README.txt

     * Maven Ant 2.0.9 is required for the Maven Ant tasks.
     * Java CC 4.1 is recommended to compile the parser files.

+Upgrading from Velocity 1.6

+    Optional:

+    * SpringSource Bundlor 1.0 is required for building releases

 BUILDING APACHE VELOCITY
 ------------------------